ArtificerRepo/artificer/s-ramp-demos/s-ramp-demos-query/README.md

 ## How It Works

-To run the demo, simply do the following:
+To run the demo, you will need to supply valid user credentials.
+You can do this by passing the following properties using -D:

+* sramp.auth.username - sets the BASIC auth username to use during the demo
+* sramp.auth.password - sets the BASIC auth password to use during the demo

+In short, it might look something like this:

-	$ mvn -Pdemo clean test
+	$ mvn -Pdemo -Dsramp.auth.username=admin -Dsramp.auth.password=MYPASSWORD clean test

 *Note* - the demo expects the S-RAMP Atom API endpoint to be located at: